Parthibansiva/Real-Time-Weather-Intelligence-System-with-Microsoft-Fabric-and-Azure/README.md

 ![weatherdata_ultrahighres](https://github.com/user-attachments/assets/8ede0de6-bb41-4987-a736-a66df0aae22d)

-📅 Agenda
-Environment Setup
+**📅 Agenda**

-Data Ingestion
+*Data Ingestion

-Cost Analysis & Architectural Decisions
+*Cost Analysis & Architectural Decisions

-Real-Time Streaming & Processing
+*Real-Time Streaming & Processing

-Power BI Dashboard & Real-Time Alerts
+*Power BI Dashboard & Real-Time Alerts

-**🔄 Data Ingestion using Notebook**

- **Steps:**
+## 📓 Notebook Setup (Weather API Ingestion)

+1. **Create a Development Environment**
+   - on fabric notebook.

+2. **Install Required Libraries**
-1.Create and Set Up Event Hub
+   - `requests`, `pyspark`, and Azure Event Hub connector (`azure-eventhubs-spark`)

-2.Create a notebook in fabric

-3.Install Event Hub Libraries

-4.Send a Test Event from Notebook to Event Hub

-5.Configure Azure Key Vault in Notebook
+3. **Configure Azure Key Vault Integration**
+   - Use secret scopes or environment variables to access the Weather API key securely.

-6.Weather API Testing in Notebook
+4. **Test API Access in Notebook**

-7.Develop Complete Code for Weather Data Extraction
+   - Use Python and `requests` to call the Weather API and verify the response.

+5. **Parse Weather API Response**
+   - Extract and transform JSON data into structured format using PySpark DataFrames.

-8.Ingest Final Weather Data from Notebook to Event Hub
+6. **Send Data to Azure Event Hub**
+   - Use the Event Hub Spark connector to stream structured weather data in real-time.

+7. **Schedule Notebook Jobs (Optional)**
+   - Set up automated runs for continuous or scheduled ingestion.

-Data Ingestion using Azure Function
+## ⚙️ Azure Function Setup (Weather API Ingestion)

-1.Create Function App in Azure with Python runtime.
+1. **Create Function App** in Azure with Python runtime.

-2.Add Timer Trigger to call Weather API at regular intervals 30sec.
+2. **Add Timer Trigger** to call Weather API at regular intervals 30sec.

-3.Store API Key in Azure Key Vault and access it securely via Managed Identity.
+3. **Store API Key in Azure Key Vault** and access it securely via Managed Identity.

-4.Write Code to fetch weather data using requests and transform as needed.
+4. **Write Code** to fetch weather data using `requests` and transform as needed.

-5.Send Data to Event Hub using the Azure Event Hub SDK.
+5. **Send Data to Event Hub** using the Azure Event Hub SDK.

-6.Test Locally and Deploy using VS Code or Azure CLI.